tastybug/zettelkasten/catalog/spring/springboot-mod8-actuator.md

 # Actuator: Making Health Visible

 Actuator is a SB module that helps with observability.
-As per usual, it starts with this:
+As per usual, it starts with the starter dependency which brings with it `micrometer` and other transitive deps:

 ```xml
 <dependency>